 The PHG application examines the response of the GET.
 If the parameters are acceptable to the PHG application, it establishes a secured connection to the MQTT server and sets up the MQTT link performing the necessary subscription and publishing actions.
-Upon successful completion of these steps, the PHG application shall indicate that it accepts the APS by performing an HTTP PUT to the health and fitness services application, using the URL provided in the POST response with APSState appended to it (URL/APSState).
+Upon successful completion of these steps, the PHG application shall indicate that it accepts the APS by performing an HTTP PUT to the Health & Fitness services application, using the URL provided in the POST response with APSState appended to it (URL/APSState).
 The value of the APSState element identified by the URL in the PUT operations shall be set to ENABLED.
 See clause I.4 for details.
 At this point the APS is enabled and the PHG application can receive messages.
-The Health and fitness services application shall only update the APSState of its APB resource in this transaction.
-Should the PHG application provide an XPath that references something other than <APSState> the health and fitness services application shall return an appropriate HTTP error.
-A PHG application may perform additional PUT operations to update the APSState of the APS as needed.
+The Health & Fitness services application shall only update the APSState of its APB resource in this transaction.
+Should the PHG application provide an XPath that references something other than <APSState> the Health & Fitness the Health & Fitness the APSState of the APSS and the APSState of the APSState of the APSS and the APSState of the APSS and the APSState of the APSS

-8.2.5 Authenticated persistent binding termination
+8.2.5 Authenticated persistent binding and session termination

 A PHG application may terminate the APS at any time by setting the APSState value to TERMINATED (see clause I.5).
 The PHG application should then perform appropriate operations to release resources used in association with the APS, including clearing the MQTT server (see clause 9.1.1).
 The APBI is no longer valid after the PHG application terminates the APS.
-The health and fitness services application may terminate the APS session if the PHG application has failed to renew the APS within the specified expirationTime interval, or due to a decision by the application logic.
-The health and fitness services application does not remove the APS session due to a termination of a transport connection.
+The Health & Fitness services application may terminate the APS session if the PHG application has failed to renew the APS within the specified expirationTime interval, or due to a decision by the application logic.
+The Health & Fitness services application does not remove the APS session due to a termination of a transport connection.

-The health and fitness services application removes information that associated the APS with the authentication key such that if the PHG application initiated another APS capability exchange with the same authentication credential, the health and fitness services application can release resources associated with a terminated APS.
+The Health & Fitness services application removes information that associated the APS with the authentication key such that if the PHG application initiated another APS capability exchange with the same authentication credential, the Health & Fitness services application can release resources associated with a terminated APS.
 Terminating an APS is an abortive process that may cause a currently in operation command to fail.